Full-Body Articulated Human-Object Interaction: Conclusion

 \paragraph{Limitations}

-Since the parametric human model in \ac{dataset} does not capture clothing, the 3D annotations of \ac{dataset} do not align with the images pixel-perfectly.
-This likely will undermine the usage of pixel-aligned features.
+One limitation of our work lies in the fact that the parametric human model used in \ac{dataset} does not account for clothing, leading to misalignments between the 3D annotations and the images.
+Consequently, the usage of pixel-aligned features may be compromised.

+\paragraph{Acknowledgment} The authors would like to thank four anonymous reviews for constructive feedback and NVIDIA for their generous support of GPUs and hardware.
+This work is supported in part by the National Key R\&D Program of China (2022ZD0114900) and the Beijing Nova Program.

 {

 }